Ludium-Official/road-to-dubai/CosmWasm Basics/02_cosmwasm_basic.md

 When a sub-message is completed, the caller gets an opportunity to process the result.
 It contains both the original ID of the sub-call and the execution result.
 To save the additional state if necessary, you must save the local context in the store and load it from reply before returning the sub-message from the original execute.
 Sub-message execution and response are executed before the message.
 For example, contract A returns sub-messages S1 and S2, and message M1.
 If sub-message S1 returns a message N1, the execution sequence becomes [S1->N1 -> S2 -> reply(S2) -> M1].

 ### 2. Query
 In some cases, information from other contracts needs to be accessed in the middle, such as a contract's Bank balance inquiry during execution.
 For this, it provides the function of performing synchronization calls during execution using a read-only querier.
-When performing a query, the ['QueryRequest' structure'](https://github.com/CosmWasm/cosmwasm/blob/main/packages/std/src/query/mod.rs#L43-L71)', which represents all possible calls, is serialized and delivered to the runtime through FFI to be interpreted and executed in the 'x/wasm' SDK module.
-It can be extended to custom queries for each blockchain, just as 'CosmosMsg' accepts customization.
+When performing a query, the [`QueryRequest` structure](https://github.com/CosmWasm/cosmwasm/blob/main/packages/std/src/query/mod.rs#L43-L71), which represents all possible calls, is serialized and delivered to the runtime through FFI to be interpreted and executed in the `x/wasm` SDK module.
+It can be extended to custom queries for each blockchain, just as `CosmosMsg` accepts customization.
 It also provides the ability to perform a raw protobuf "Stargate" query:
 ```rust
 pub enum QueryRequest<C: CustomQuery> {
 Bank(BankQuery),